"Very professional and caring group of eye care providers. We have nothing but accolades for this entire group and their fine support staff as well."

 Many patients choose to not only treat the cataract but also reduce glasses prescription with a customized procedure.
 We offer several lens options to correct distance vision (driving, TV, outdoor activities), intermediate vision (dashboard, computer) and near vision (reading, viewing your phone).
 Depending on your vision goals, we will determine which implant is best for you.
 By choosing advanced cataract treatment, you now have the ability to choose how you want to see after your procedure!

 Medically necessary cataract surgery includes removal of the cataract, a basic implant, and manual surgery techniques.
-Out of pocket costs are associated with advanced lens implants and customized laser cataract treatment.
+It is important to note that advanced lens implants and customized laser cataract treatment involve out of pocket costs.
 Hughes Eye Group offers convenient financing options to let you invest in one of your greatest assets – your eyesight!

 Cataract FAQs